Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Problem formulation

 Before we formulate the problem mathematically as QUBO, we first explain how the city map, vehicles, and routes are generated, and how congestion weights and the $\lambda$-penalty parameter are calculated. \\

 \textbf{City network.} The city is represented as a directed graph $G = (V, E)$, where $V$ is the set of nodes (road intersections and geometry points) and $E$ is the set of directed edges (road segments between nodes).
 The network is constructed from OSM.
-Each edge $e \in E$ is annotated with its geometry (sequence of latitude/longitude coordinates), length, travel time estimate, and allowed travel direction.
-Depending on the experiment setup, we consider either the entire city or a spatial subset defined by a center coordinates and radius set via parameters. \\
+Each edge $e\in E$ is annotated with its geometry (sequence of latitude/longitude coordinates), length, travel time estimate, and allowed travel direction.
+Depending on the experiment setup, we consider either the entire city or a subset defined by a center coordinates and radius set via parameters. \\

-\textbf{Vehicles and routes.} We consider a set of vehicles $C = \{1, \dots, n\}$, each with an origin--destination pair.
+\textbf{Vehicles and routes.} We consider a set of vehicles $C = \{1, \dots, n\}$, each with an origin-destination pair.
 For every vehicle $i \in C$, $k$ alternative routes are generated using the Valhalla routing engine, typically with $k \in \{2,3\}$.
 These routes may differ in duration, length, or spatial overlap.

-Each route $R_{i,a}$ for vehicle $i$ and route alternative $a$ is represented as a sequence of route points sampled every $\alpha$ seconds.
+Each route $R_{i,a_i}$ for vehicle $i$ and route alternative $a_i$ is represented as a sequence of route points sampled every $\alpha$ seconds.